webplatform/docs/css/cssom/ClientRect/left/index.md

 |Return_value_name=pixelsFromLeft
 |Javascript_data_type=Number
 |Return_value_description=The number of pixels.
+|Example_value_name=
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example uses the [[dom/methods/getBoundingClientRect|'''getBoundingClientRect''']] method to retrieve the coordinates of the bounds of the text rectangles within the element.
+|Description=This example uses the [[dom/HTMLElement/getBoundingClientRect|'''getBoundingClientRect''']] method to retrieve the coordinates of the bounds of the text rectangles within the element.
 |Code=&lt;SCRIPT&gt;
 function getCoords(oObject) {
     oBndRct{{=}}oObject.getBoundingClientRect();